BlasBenito/distantia/README.md

 to merge two or more METS into a single dataframe ready for further analyses.
-Note that, since the data represents pollen abundances, a *Hellinger* transformation (square root of the relative proportions of each taxa) is applied.
+Note that, since the data represents pollen abundances, a *Hellinger* transformation (square root of the relative proportions of each taxa, it balances the relative abundances of rare and dominant taxa) is applied.
 This transformation balances the relative importance of very abundant versus rare taxa.
 The function **prepareSequences** will generally be the starting point of any analysis performed with the *distantia* package.

 ``` r
 #checking the function help-file.